Wisdom from the Worst

 The Line That Changed My Life

-On the left: My actions, behaviors, habits.
+On the left: my actions, behaviors, habits.
 Fair game.

 So…Albert Ellis, the man who touched himself in public, gave me a gift: an untouchable self.
+And a line that not only separated me from my actions, but from conditional love.